AMN-SHK/UnibotFM/data/nlu.md

 - faculty of Data Engineering
 - DATA faculty
 - data engineering faculties
+- teachers of data engineering
+- professors of data engineering

 ## intent:ash_syllabus
 - syllabus for Applied Science and Humanities department
 - Applied Science and Humanities department syllabus
 - Applied Science and Humanities syllabus
+- first year syllabus
 - syllabus for Applied Science and Humanities
+- subjects in Applied science and humanities
+- subjects in first year
+- subjects in ash
+- modules in first year
+- modules in ash
+- modules in Applied science and humanities

 ## intent:it_syllabus
 - syllabus for it department